Matt-A-Bennett/vim-surround-funk/README.md

 gsf: Grip (i.e wrap/encompass) another function with the function in the
      unnamed register.

-gsF: Like 'gsf', but the function name is delimited by any contiguous sequence
+gsF: Like 'gsf', but the function name is delimited by any character not in
-     of 'g:legal_func_name_chars' (see below)
+     'g:legal_func_name_chars' (see below)

 gsw: Grip (i.e wrap/encompass) a word with the function in the unnamed
      register.

-gsW: Like 'gsw', but the function name is delimited by any contiguous sequence
+gsW: Like 'gsw', but the function name is delimited by of
-     of 'g:legal_func_name_chars' (see below)
+     'g:legal_func_name_chars' (see below)
 ```

 In the example below, with the cursor anywhere with a `^` symbol, you can do